Save Our Wild Horses

 • Big Bear is 10 miles east of Big Bear Lake

-• Bitner is 40 miles of Cedarville
+• Bitner is 40 miles of Cedarville, CA in Nevada

 • Black Mountain is 20 miles east of San Luis Obispo